robinoldman/bike-site/README.md

 ##What a user may want:

 a working keyboard
-a way of keepoing score
+a way of keeping score
+a way of knowing howm many guesses they have left a way to reset the whole game so they can play again